A Complete Idiot's Guide to Cuba

 Havana City is the capital of Cuba and it's the place where most tourists go.
 It's the most developed city of Cuba and the one with most choices in vacation rental.
 Obviously, all these houses belong to zones and each zone has its special characteristics.

 The hottest areas of Havana are mainly three: Old Havana / Centro Habana, Vedado / Nuevo Vedado and Miramar.
-There is also the area of Carlos III where the price of the rentals is more accessible but still this area belongs to Plaza, the same municipality of Vedado and Nuevo Vedado.
-And finally there are the famous beach areas of Guanabo, Boca Ciega and Brisas del Mar or the less known Playa Baracoa, which is located on the western opposite side of Havana.
+There is also the area of Carlos III where the price of the rentals is more accessible but still this area belongs to the Plaza municipality, the same where Vedado and Nuevo Vedado are also located.
+And finally, there are the famous beach areas of Guanabo, Boca Ciega and Brisas del Mar or the less known Playa Baracoa, which is located on the western opposite side of Havana.
+Each one of the above links points to a list of vacation rental and a complete article about the respective zone.
 Although our agency serves all areas without restrictions, most of the rental houses are nevertheless, and for obvious reasons, in these areas.
-To find them you just have to use the 'Search by' function of the main menu or the thematic links of the quick menu.
+To find them you just have to use the "Search by" function of the main menu or the thematic links of the quick menu.

 Old Havana and Centro Habana

 Centro Habana is the natural continuation of Old Havana and is the bridge between the historical center and the modern center of the capital.
 Prado Avenue is the official border between the two municipalities.
 Therefore, the famous corner Prado y Neptuno (also the subject of the classic song A Prado y Neptuno), The Capitol, the Fraternity Park, the San Rafael Boulevard, the Galiano Avenue (or Avenida de Italia) the National Ballet of Cuba and many other tourist places technically belong to Centro Habana.
-While everything east of Avenida Prado, is Habana Vieja.
-The two municipalities are so important and interdependent that they tend to get confused and it is not uncommon for you to hear mention of Old Havana when in fact it's Centro Habana or vice versa.
-Let's say that the difference between the two municipalities is only administrative because in real life there is no clear boundary between the two and, according to rumors, there is even a unification project, which however has never been accomplished.
+While everything east of Avenida Prado, is Old Havana.
+The two municipalities are so important and interdependent that they tend to get confused and it is not uncommon for you to hear about Old Havana where, in fact, one is talking about Centro Habana or vice versa.
+Let's say that the difference between the two municipalities is only administrative because in real life there is no clear boundary between them and, according to rumors, there is even a unification project, which however has never been accomplished.
 You can find a more detailed description of Centro Habana on the page dedicated to the Centro Habana Houses.

 Vedado and Nuevo Vedado (New Vedado)

-Unlike Centro Habana and Old Havana, El Vedado and Nuevo Vedado are not municipalities, but rather neighborhoods that are part of a municipality called Plaza.
+Unlike Centro Habana and Old Havana, El Vedado and Nuevo Vedado are not municipalities, but rather neighborhoods that are part of a municipality called Plaza de la Revolución or simply Plaza for short.
 El Vedado represents the modern center of the capital; it is there where all the high buildings are located, the Hotel Nacional of Cuba (which appears in all the flyers and postcards of Havana), La Rampa (which is the most lively part of El Vedado), the ice cream parlor named Coppelia, the hotel Habana Libre, reference of all other Cuban hotels and many other places.
 Old Havana has a historical and folkloric interest, while Vedado is the true modern center, with its residential parts, of course, like everything between the G Avenue (or Avenida de los Presidentes) and the Paseo Avenue.
 Many argue that this stretch represents the best place in Cuba.
-In fact, the houses in Vedado are more expensive than the houses in Old Havana, in terms of sales, because that's where the first rich people settled in post-colonial times.
+In fact houses in Vedado are more expensive than in Old Havana, in terms of sales, because that's where the first rich people settled in post-colonial times.
 Some say that the houses in Vedado are even more expensive and quoted than those in Miramar (another residential area), but that is relative.
+Regarding Vedado, we also have another interesting article, whose title is The Rare History of El Vedado.

-Nuevo Vedado is an extension of Vedado, it has nothing to do with the latter, but it is a residential and elite area located in the southern part of the municipality Plaza, in the southeastern part of the Almendares River.
-It borders all the Havana wood and, in spite of being a little intricate, it has an excellent, but unique, way of fast communication, the 26th Avenue.
+Nuevo Vedado is an extension of Vedado, it has nothing to do with this latter, but it is a residential and elite area located in the southern part of the municipality Plaza, in the southeastern part of the Almendares River.
+It borders all the Havana Wood and, in spite of being a little urbanistically intricate, it has an excellent, but unique, way of fast communication, the 26th Avenue.

 Miramar and Playa

 Miramar is not the only residential neighborhood of Playa.
-There also are others, less centric and even more luxurious in the west or the south, such as Kohly, Náutico, Flores, Siboney and Cubanacán.
-A more detailed description of Miramar is located in the page about Miramar's houses.
+There also are others, less central and even more luxurious in the west or the south, such as Kohly, Náutico, Flores, Siboney and Cubanacán.
+A more detailed description of Miramar is located in the page about Miramar houses.
 If you want a more detailed description about the Playa borough, you can find it here.

 II.
 Planning a Trip to Cuba